PaulinCharliquart/eudract-py/README.md

 # eudract-py

-A simple python package to search for clinical trials in [EUDRACT](https://www.clinicaltrialsregister.eu/about.html).
+Eudract-py is a Python library for searching clinical trials on [EUDRACT](https://www.clinicaltrialsregister.eu/about.html).

 ## Installation

-The easiet way to install *eudract-py* is to use pip:
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install eudract-py:

 ```pip install eudract-py```